kbase/collections/design/sketch_matching.md

 * Rather than using the sketch service, run an EE2 job to retrive the data from the WS, create the sketch database, and send it to the homology service
   * Return the job ID with the matcher state
     * Need to use the user's token for the job
+    * A problem with this approach is that jobs are user specific and matches are not.
+Might need to use a service token and not provide the job ID to the user.
   * Sketches are much smaller than the source data, and sketch vs. sketch matching is relatively fast
   * Could also use the cache service to speed up matches
     * But if we use the user's token, means caches can't be used by other people
     * Give the job a special token...? hmm
       * Maybe add a public cache mode to the Cache service
+        * But then key collisions are possible
   * A hybrid approach could also work where small input counts go to the service, large to the app

 ## Design